crasowas/app_privacy_manifest_fixer/README.md

 - `Templates/UserTemplates/FrameworkTemplate.xcprivacy`
 - `Templates/UserTemplates/FrameworkName.xcprivacy`

-Among these, only `FrameworkTemplate.xcprivacy` will be modified based on API usage analysis results to produce a new privacy manifest, while other templates will remain unchanged.
+Among these templates, only `FrameworkTemplate.xcprivacy` will be modified based on the API usage analysis results to adjust the `NSPrivacyAccessedAPIType` entries, thereby generating a new privacy manifest for framework fixes.
+The other templates will remain unchanged and will be directly used for fixes.

 **Important Notes:**